anikettrivedi/java-snippets/whiteboard/interview/java_03_java_jvm_02_class_loaders.md

 ```
 1 - Loading

     1 - Reads class and generate binary code, which gets stored in method area.
-(An area in JVM Memory, Stack, Not Shared)
+(An area in JVM Memory)
     2 - Creates an Object of type java.lang.Class, which gets stored in heap area.
-(Another area in JVM Memory, Shared)

 2 - Linking